mkygogo/mjswan/docs/docs/guides/deployment.md

   Cross-Origin-Embedder-Policy: require-corp
 ```

 **GitHub Pages** — does not support custom response headers.
-The mjswan built-in workaround uses a service worker to inject the headers client-side.
+When `mt=True`, mjswan ships a `coi-serviceworker.js` that injects the headers client-side.
 This is handled automatically by the built application and requires no extra configuration.

 **Self-hosted / nginx** — add to your server block: